-Today’s post isn’t our typical article, but more of an opinion piece.
-We know that not everyone will agree with us.
-But we can’t possibly be the only RVers who ask, “Why are RV interiors so ugly?!”
+This post isn’t our typical article, but more of an opinion piece.
+We know that not everyone will agree with us, but we can’t possibly be the only RVers who ask, “Why are RV interiors so ugly?!”

 Why Do We Think RV Interiors Are Ugly?

 We’ve seen a lot of RV interiors in the 20+ years we lived on the road full-time.
-Regardless of model year, we can say that the vast majority of RV interiors remain slathered in dark colors and even floral patterns!
-That’s still a common RV interior.
+Regardless of model year, we can say that the vast majority of North American RV interiors remain slathered in dark colors and even floral patterns!
+That’s still a common design for RV interiors.
 But, why?

 Why are so many RV interiors brown, for example?
-North American RV interiors have been stuck in their “brown” phase for decades.
-The designers at manufacturers in both the US and Canada seem to think that we’re all out running around in the mud, and want the interior decor to hide it in case we track it in.
+North American manufacturers have been stuck in their “brown” phase for decades.
+The designers at brands in both the US and Canada seem to think that we’re all out running around in the mud, and want the interior decor to hide it in case we track it in.

 We’ve RVed internationally in five different European-style rigs, and every one of them featured a brighter, more modern interior design than we’ve seen in the vast majority of RVs made here.
-The interior color schemes are generally lighter and less drab, cabinet doors are usually white, and windows and skylights are larger to let in more light.
+The interior color schemes are generally lighter and less drab, cabinet doors are usually white (and with cleaner, more Euro-style doors), and windows and skylights are larger to let in more light.

 The Class B motorhomes we’ve rented to travel in Australia, Italy, France, Spain, Switzerland, England, and New Zealand featured large windows and skylights that let in so much more light than the typical North American RV.
 They also tend to have white cabinetry and lighter-colored furniture, making everything feel brighter.

-We know that RV interiors may need upgrading due to wear, or simply because an owner is tired of looking at a drab paint job, dreary furniture, and dark brown cabinetry.
+We know that RV interiors may need upgrading due to wear or simply because an owner is tired of a drab paint job, dreary furniture, and dark brown cabinetry.
 We’ve written posts about RV interior paint ideas, RV renovation ideas, RV furniture upgrades, and even RV replacement blinds to help with those.

 In the Class B RV we drove around New Zealand, we found the curved lighter-colored cabinetry to be a welcome design improvement over the typical dark brown square cabinetry of most North American RVs.
 Cream-colored furniture also brightened up the interior.
 The lighter feeling was welcome in this confined space.